2011 Active Research Permits

 End Date: September, 2012.

-Purpose: This project is an annual marine science internship, designed to help high school students gain an understanding of marine science and marine ecology and build the skills that will help them pursue successful careers in ocean sciences.
-The project includes conducting ecological assessments and collecting information about the water quality of the local ecosystem.
+Purpose: This study is an annual marine science internship.
+As an educational tool, this study is designed to help high school students gain an understanding of marine science and build the skills that will help them pursue successful careers in ocean sciences.
+As a scientific tool, this study is designed to help assess the species assemblages in the Boston Harbor Islands and monitor water quality at those sites for the duration of the study.

 Location: Lovells Island, Spectacle Island